 Goodwill is tested for impairment annually or more frequently if circumstances indicate that goodwill might be impaired.
-Our annual impairment test is performed as of August 31 for subsidiaries in our intrastate transportation and storage and midstream segments and as of December 31 for subsidiaries in our interstate transportation and services segments and all others.
+Our annual impairment test is performed as of August 31 for subsidiaries in our intrastate transportation and storage and midstream segments and as of December 31 for subsidiaries in our interstate transportation and storage and NGL transportation and services segments and all others.
 No goodwill impairments were recorded for the periods presented in these consolidated financial statements.